EduFTW/pullora/README.md

 - Trial lasts 7 days from first run.
 - If the trial expires, the app is blurred except for Settings.
+- If you liked the product, reach out to me for a license.
-- License keys are provided by the vendor and are valid for 1 year.
+- License keys are valid for 1 year, or more.
 - Paste the license key in Settings > License.

 ## Data and backups